Programme looking at new fiction and non-fiction books, talking to authors and publishers and unearthing lost classics

 All available episodes

-Upcoming episodes (3 new and 3 repeats)
+Upcoming episodes (3 new)

 Read along with us - a list of books discussed in each programme

 Celebrating reading and the 100 novels that have shaped our world.

 Bernardine Evaristo discusses her polyphonic new novel Girl, Woman, Other

 After a passionate debate, our panel has come up with this surprising literary selection.

 In the year of her centenary listen again to Doris Lessing talking to Mariella Frostrup

 Whitney Scharer discusses her debut novel The Age of Light